nextcloud/news/docs/api/v2/README.md

     "error": {
         "code": 1,  // an error code that is unique in combination with
-                    // the HTTP status code to distinguish between multiple error types "message": "Folder exists already"  // a translated error message depending on the user's set locale }
+                    // the HTTP status code to distinguish between multiple error types "message": "Folder exists already"  // a translated error message depending on the user's configured server locale }
 }
 ```